Caswell County, North Carolina: Civil War period

 In May 1861, North Carolina, albeit with some reluctance, joined the Confederacy, which by then was at war with the Union.
 Caswell County provided troops, clothing, food, and tobacco in support of the war effort.

-Companies A, C, and D of the North Carolina Thirteenth Regiment consisted almost entirely of county enlistments.
-Men from the county served in North Carolina regiments that fought in many major Eastern Theater battles and suffered heavy casualties.
+Companies A, C, and D of the 13th North Carolina Infantry Regiment consisted almost entirely of county enlistments.
+Men from the county served in North Carolina regiments in the Eastern Theater.
+These units fought in many of the major battles, including Williamsburg, Second Manassas, Antietam, Fredericksburg, Chancellorsville, Gettysburg, and the Appomattox campaign, and suffered heavy casualties.

 At the 1860 U.S. census, 58.7 percent of Caswell County's population was enslaved.
 In January 1862, numerous African Americans in the county fled slavery.
 Seven patrol squads comprising 34 individuals were dispatched to Yanceyville in search of them.
 Whether any found safe haven behind Union lines at Fort Monroe in Hampton, Virginia, or elsewhere is unknown.

 In the spring of 1862, salt used for meat preservation was rationed, which was a statewide measure.
 As the war raged on, the county's inhabitants faced food shortages.
 Daily necessities were in short supply.
 Speculators benefitted while most remained in need.

-The minutes of the Caswell County Court of Pleas and Quarter Sessions from January 1863 to July 1866 were lost or destroyed; as a result, that court’s proceedings for this period—including matters affecting the county’s enslaved population—are not preserved in its minute books.
+The minutes of the Caswell County Court of Pleas and Quarter Sessions from January 1863 to July 1866 were lost or destroyed; as a result, its proceedings for this period—including matters affecting the county's Black inhabitants—are not preserved in its minute books.

 Following the Emancipation Proclamation (January 1, 1863), enslaved people in areas of rebellion were recognized as free by the U.S. federal government and could obtain military protection upon reaching Union lines or as federal troops advanced.

 Because Caswell County remained behind Confederate lines until Union forces advanced into the North Carolina Piedmont during the Carolinas campaign in March–April 1865, opportunities to reach Union protection were limited.
-While numerous African Americans fled or tried to flee the region between 1863 and the war’s end to gain freedom permanently, most remained confined behind Confederate lines until April 1865.
+While numerous African Americans fled or tried to flee the region between 1863 and the war's end to gain freedom permanently, most remained confined behind Confederate lines until April 1865.